michaelgrossklos/alfred_csv_to_snippets/README.md

 "xfebcss","driver.find_element_by_css_selector()","Python find CSS"
 ```

-In the case above, the order of the elements are: keyword, content, name.
+In the case above, the order of the elements are: abbreviation, content, name.
 If you've exported snippets from TextExpander it is likely possible that this order is allready correct.
-In that case, you just can press Enter.
+In that case, you don't need to use this argument.

-In case the fields do not match, just type `n` and press Enter.

-#### #3.
-Specify the order in which the content is sorted (f.e.: 'name, content, keyword'): ####
-In case you answered the question before with `n`, here is the place to specify the order that matches your `*.csv` files fields.
-Just type the order of the fields seperated by commas, f.e.: `name, keyword, content`. **Notice:** it is important that you stick to the field names. **They have to be `name`, `content` and `keyword`.** You just need to put them in the correct order matching you file design.

-#### #4.
-Where to save the converted files? ####
-The `*.alfredsnippets` files are need a place to be stored.
-Here you can tell the script, where this place should be.
-Like the prior mentioned path, this one should be relativ to the script too.
-I come back to my recomendation: this path could be something like this: `./export`.

-**Notice:** *The folder you specify here, must already exist.
-The Script does not create one.*

-#### #5.
-Deleting subfolders? ####
+### Embedded snippets
+There may be already some embedded snippets in your snippets.
+In case of TextExpander they look like this `%snippet:foobar%`.
+Well, gues what?!
+In Alfred they look like this `{snippet:foobar}`.
+Not a huge difference but still a difference.
+If you would import your snippets with the `%snippet:foobar%` placeholders and you use this snippet, the placeholder would not be replaced with the embedded snippet.
+Instead you'd see just the text `%snippet:foobar%`.

+Well, with the `AlfredCsvToSnippets.py` script those placeholderd get replaced.
+At least some of them.
+Because some snippet tool have some more snippet features than Alfred actually has.
+There are all kinds of placeholders.
+Since Alfred does not have the functionality that your actual snippet tool provides, we aren't be able to change these placeholders.
+The script is only be able to change two kind of placeholders which are `%snippet:foobar%` and `%|`.
+The last one is used (at least in TextExpander) as the placeholder for the cursor.
+In Alfred this is represented by `{cursor}`.

+Because I don't know all the different placeholders in all the tools, I decided to make the symbols changeable.
+With symbol I mean this `%`.
+Since most of the tools uses a left and a right symbol, you can set two different symbols.
+Below you can read how to use this feature.

+#### `-l`or `--lplaceholder` (str) [default: %]
+`Example: AlfredCsvToSnippets.py -l "{{"`<br>
+Just provide the symbol that is on the left hand side of the placeholder code.
+As you can see it don't need to be just one character.

+#### `-r`or `--rplaceholder` (str) [default: %]
+`Example: AlfredCsvToSnippets.py -r "}}"`<br>
+Just provide the symbol that is on the right hand side of the placeholder code.
+As you can see it don't need to be just one character.

+#### `-c`or `--changeplaceholders` (bool) [default: true]
+`Example: AlfredCsvToSnippets.py -c false`<br>
+If you do not want to have the placeholders changed at all, set this to false.
+If you are using this agument, the placeholders will be remain untouched.
+In that case obviously, you don't need to set the `--lplaceholder` nor the `--rplaceholder`.

+#### `-d`or `--deletefolders` (bool) [default: false]
+`Example: AlfredCsvToSnippets.py -d false`<br>
 In order to convert the `*.csv` files into `*.alfredsnippets` files, this script generates one subfolder per `*.csv` file, into which the single snippet files will be saved.
 Usually one `*.csv` file consists of multible snippets.
-Therfor the file represends the snippets group.
-During the conversion, these files are getting turned into subfolders in which single files will be placed.
+Therfore the file represends the snippets group.
+During the conversion, these files are getting turned into subfolders in which the single files will be placed.
+For each row (record) of that `*.csv`, one `*.json` file will be created.
 These files are the single snippet files.
 Their names are looking someting like this: `EN Screencast Site [2F6C090A-0BEA-11EB-80EF-002332307138].json`.
 Don't worry about the gibberish between the brackets.
 It's just a unique identifyer that Alfred requires.

-These automatically created subfolders, with the `*.json` files in them, can be deleted by the script, after the `*.alfredsnippets` files have been created.
-But if you wish, you just can type `y` on this question and the folders wont get deleted.
-Eather way... in the end you will have the `*.alfredsnippets`files.
-These are alongside the subfolders in the export folder that you specified earlier.
+These automatically created subfolders, can be automatically deleted.
+But if you wish to keep them you use the argument below.
+In the end you will have the `*.alfredsnippets` files and smome folders named after the `*.csv` files.

-### Importing the files into Alfred App ###
+### Importing the files into Alfred 4
 To import the `*.alfredsnippets` files into Alfred 4, just double click them.
 Alfred Preferences will then open and you can verfy that you are willing to import these snippets.
 Each file gets stored as a seperate group in Alfred 4.

-## Remarks ##
-### Embedded snippets support ###
-Since Alfred 4.1 supports embedded snippets, which adds even more power to the tool, there is a little scatch to this script.
-If you are using other snippet tools that are allready supporting embeded snippets, the possibility is very high that the placeholders do not match.
-For example the embeded snippet placeholders of TextExpander are looking like this `%snippet:xmailsid%` or in case of the placeholder where the cursor should be placed `%|`.

-This scipt does not change the contents inside the snippets.
-So maybe you have to do a little work to change these placeholders.
-Mainly it is just a matter of changing the `%%` with `{}`.

-Maybe in the future I add the functionality to change these placeholders automatically.
-But for now it is what it is.
-If one is in mood to add that functionality, please feel free to do so.

-### My apologies ###
-Since english is not my first langage (I am German), I plea to apologise all the typos and missspellings and gramar failures.
-Not just here but also in the script.
-If you want to fix them, feel free to do so.